Cardiology services in Brandon, Florida

 Cardiac catheterization laboratory

-The first cardiac catheterization at Brandon Regional Hospital was performed in 1988.
+The first cardiac catheterization at HCA Florida Brandon Hospital was performed in 1988.
 Today our hospital is equipped with six state-of-the-art cardiac catheterization (cath) labs.
 We perform the following procedures in our cath labs:

 - Angioplasty with stent placement

 - Biventricular pacemaker placement